rihab-ze/vacay-application/ReadMe.md

 # Vacay Scheduling Application
+This demo app is built with 4D Qodly Pro and is meant to inspire you or help you kickstart your own project.

 ## 🎯 Purpose of the Application

-This application is designed to simplify the management of employee breaks and vacation requests.
-It provides an intuitive interface for employees, managers, and administrators to submit, track, and manage vacation schedules seamlessly.
+The Vacay Scheduling Application simplifies the management of employee breaks and vacation requests across an organization.
+It enables employees to submit leave requests, managers to review and approve requests from their teams, and administrators to maintain leave types, holidays, and overall system configuration.

-It also serves as a demo showcasing the implementation of various **Qodly Studio components**, **custom components**, and **role-based access features**.

----

-## 🧩 What the Application Covers

-### 🏠 Main Features
+## 🏠 Main Features

 - **Dashboard**
   View vacation balances and submit new vacation requests.